2600hz/make-busy/README.md

 ## Components

-To run tests you'll requite one MakeBusy instance serving XML configs for automated FreeSWITCH instances via HTTP, and at least 3
-FreeSWITCH instances (to act as device, carrier and pbx substitutes).
+To run tests you'll require one MakeBusy instance serving XML configs for automated FreeSWITCH instances via HTTP, and at least 3 FreeSWITCH instances (to act as device, carrier and PBX substitutes).

 ## FreeSWITCH drones

-FreeSWITCH drone instances acting as device, carrier or external pbx are automated by providing generated XML configs for SIP gateways, and by issuing commands to FreeSWITCH control socket (port 8021 usually).
+FreeSWITCH drone instances acting as device, carrier or external PBX are automated by providing generated XML configs for SIP gateways, and by issuing commands to FreeSWITCH control socket (port 8021 usually).
 Therefore FreeSWITCH and MakeBusy instances must be visible to each other (TCP port 8021 and 80), and, in addition, FreeSWITCH instances must have SIP and RTP access to Kazoo cluster, and MakeBusy must have access to Kazoo REST HTTP API.

 ## Docker images

-MakeBusy comprises of 4 Docker images: makebusy, makebusy-fs-auth, makebusy-fs-pbx and makebusy-fs-carrier, where makebusy-fs-* are automated FreeSWITCH images (what, in turn, are based on kazoo/FreeSWITCH docker image).
+MakeBusy comprises of 4 Docker images: MakeBusy, makebusy-fs-auth, makebusy-fs-pbx and makebusy-fs-carrier, where makebusy-fs-* are automated FreeSWITCH images (what, in turn, are based on kazoo/FreeSWITCH docker image).
 Please see [Docker HOWTO](docker/README.md).

 ## How to write tests